Slalamander/sphinx_replace_htmlpage_toctree/readme.md

 Usage:
 in ``conf.py``, set the variable ``replace_global_tocs`` to a dict.
 Keys are docnames or globs to replace to global toc for.
-Values are toctree names (given via the ``:name::`` directive.)
+Values are toctree names (given via the ``:name:`` directive.)

 usage:
 ```python